RenRenNg/ROS2_Humble_Learning/ROS2_URDF_FULL.md

 y axis: green (left)
 z axis: blue (upward)
 Right hand rule
+### **Setting the Joints/Links**
+- Fix the origin of the joint
+- Fix the axis of the joint
+- Fix origin of the link if needed
 ### **TF Tools**
 sudo aot install ros-humble-tf2-tools #Required only If package not install
 ros2 run tf2_tools view_frames #Produce a pdf of the list of transform between links.
 File found on where the command is used.
 (Good for troublshooting joints)